Skip to main content

 3. Automated ETL+ API Integration (Coding Required)

 For data sources that require custom API calls—often REST/GraphQL APIs that require C#, Python, or another language—users can develop or reuse their extraction scripts and run them from within ETL+ (scheduled or on demand).
+This method allows ETL+ to orchestrate and monitor even complex or custom-built data pipelines.

 4. ETL+ with Advanced or Unstructured Extraction Methods